Ayush2029/AI-Powered-Todo-API/README.md

 A production-grade REST API for todo management built with **FastAPI** and **PostgreSQL**, deployed on **Render**, with AI-powered features using **Groq.**

-> Storage is 100% cloud-managed.
-No local files, no SQLite.
-The app refuses to start without a valid `DATABASE_URL`, preventing silent data loss on ephemeral containers.

 ---

 ## Features